Cyclist Interaction with Automated Vehicles – CI-AV

 Jonas Sjöberg is Professor of Mechatronics and Head of the Mechatronic research group.
 Dr. Sjöberg’s research involves mechatronics, and mechatronic related fields, such as signal processing and...

-Full Professor, Head of Division of Communication and Antenna Systems, Electrical Engineering
+Full Professor, Head of Division of Communications, Antennas and Optical Networks, Electrical Engineering

 - Chalmers (Site, Sweden)